Sergio Peraza: Biography

-Between 1985–1995 famous Mexican painter, Raul Anguiano, was Sergio's mentor in the graphical art world.
+Between 1985 and 1995 famous Mexican painter, Raul Anguiano, was Sergio's mentor in the graphical art world.
 Sergio also collaborated with Maestro Anguiano on the creation of three mural paintings and became his closest 'sketch-pal' until the last days of Anguiano who died in 1996.

 Sergio enjoys lecturing on his sculptor spirituality and sculpting struggles and his personal art travelling, past and present.

 He was guest lecturer many times around Mexico and abroad, for example, Universidad Tecnica del Norte, Equator in 2007 and Fudan University, Shanghai, China in 2010.